moondance-labs/tanssi-docs/learn/framework/architecture.md

 The architecture of a Substrate node contains two main components:

-- **Core Client** - handles the communication with the outer world (other nodes, DApps, etc.), and many other internal responsibilities, such as storage and communication
+- **Core Client** - handles the communication with the outer world (other nodes, DApps, end users, among others), and many other internal responsibilities, such as storage and communication
 - **Runtime** - implements the custom logic of the Appchain, executes transactions, and manages the state transitions

-The end users can interact with the Appchain using the DApps (or directly via the node RPC endpoints) and get data or send transactions, which will remain queued until execution in the runtime.
+The end users can interact with the Appchain using DApps, or directly via the node RPC endpoints, for example, through a wallet.
+This will then fetch data or send transactions, which will remain queued until execution in the runtime.

 ![Basic substrate node architecture](/images/learn/framework/architecture/architecture-1.png)